Yiling-J/tablepilot/examples/recipes_with_image/README.md

 rpm = 10
 ```

 Once configured, Tablepilot will use this image model when generating images.
+The generated images will be saved in the `{source_data_dir}/tablepilot_images/{table_id}` directory.

 ---